List of Cardcaptor Sakura characters: Tomoyo Daidouji

-Because Tomoyo lacks magical powers and athletic abilities, Sakura takes on an active protective responsibility most times when capturing or transforming cards.
+Because Tomoyo lacks magical powers and athletic abilities, Sakura takes on a proactive protective responsibility most times when capturing or transforming cards.
 If Tomoyo is ever in danger (or missing), Sakura will be the one concerned for her most, and her focus changes from that of the Card at hand to prioritize Tomoyo's safety.
-Fortunately, Sakura has always succeeded and hugs Tomoyo warmly whenever she reunites with her.
-Starting in Cardcaptor Sakura: Clear Card, to remove herself from unnecessary danger while documenting Sakura's exploits, Tomoyo has begun using a small camera-equipped drone so as not to worry Sakura.
+Fortunately, Sakura has always succeeded, and hugs Tomoyo warmly whenever they reunite.
+Tomoyo states that she has absolute trust in her friend and faith in Sakura's "invincible spell", so she never feels distressed.
+Starting in Cardcaptor Sakura: Clear Card, Tomoyo began using a small camera-equipped drone to remove herself from unnecessary danger while documenting Sakura's exploits, so as not to worry Sakura.

-Tomoyo is notable for her crafty streak and obsession of documenting every single detail of Sakura's personal life on video as much as possible, much to Sakura's discomfort.
-When she learns of Sakura's new role as a Cardcaptor, she insists that Sakura must wear "special outfits", is responsible for choreographing Sakura's new action poses and begins providing Sakura with the various "magical girl" protective-costumes she wears during her captures, as well as accompanying her on magical (and non-magical) endeavors to record the events with her video camera.
+Tomoyo is notable for her "fangirling", crafty streak, and obsession of documenting every single detail of Sakura's adventures and personal life on video as much as possible, much to Sakura's discomfort.
+When she learns of Sakura's new role as a Cardcaptor, she becomes her personal cheerleader, insists that Sakura must wear "special outfits", is responsible for choreographing Sakura's new action poses, and begins providing Sakura with the various "magical girl" protective costumes she wears during her captures, as well as accompanying her on magical (and non-magical) endeavors to record the events with her video camera.
 This "art project" seems to serve Tomoyo's personal benefit and enjoyment rather than improving Sakura's performance.
-But she doesn't let her own desires supersede Sakura's needs and wants; she just wants to help and see Sakura be happy.
-Tomoyo faithfully assists, keeps Sakura's new identity secret and often covers for her in times of need.
+However, she doesn't let her own desires supersede Sakura's needs and wants; she just wants to help Sakura and see her be happy.
+Tomoyo faithfully assists Sakura, keeps her new identity secret, and often covers for her in times of need.